Explaining excitable population dynamics in bark beetles: From life history to large, episodic outbreaks: Discussion

 Our model accurately predicts the return time of MPB outbreaks, which is somewhere between 20--50 years according to tree-ring-based reconstructions.
-Our counterfactual simulations with no Allee effect, resulting in classic population cycles, predict an outbreak period that is too short (approximately 20 years).
-Other models in the literature claim an outbreak periodicity that is too long \citep{powell2009connecting, duncan2015model, brush2023coupling}.
+Our counterfactual simulations with no Allee effect, resulting in classic population cycles, predict an outbreak return time that is too short (approximately 20 years).
+Other models in the literature claim an outbreak return time that is too long \citep{powell2009connecting, duncan2015model, brush2023coupling}.

 The period of MPB outbreaks is primarily determined by the time it takes lodgepole pine to grow into a susceptible age class.
-Thus, if MPB were to kill all of the trees, then outbreaks would occur approximately every 55 years: 50 years for the trees to become susceptible and several more years for the outbreak and subsequent recruitment of pine saplings.
+In an idealized scenario where MPB kills all trees, outbreaks would occur approximately every 55 years: 50 years for new trees to become vulnerable, plus a few years for the outbreak and subsequent growth of pine seedlings.
 However, there are two real-world complications.
-First, stand-dependent dispersal results in a large number of medium-sized trees surviving the outbreak, so the observed periodicity of 35 years partially reflects the time it takes for medium-sized trees to become large trees, e.g., it takes approximately 25 years for an 8-inch tree to become a 12-inch tree.
-The 2000s outbreak in British Columbia killed more medium-sized trees than usual, suggesting that it will take longer than usual for the next outbreak to occur.
-Second, large trees are a pre-requisite for outbreaks, but widespread outbreaks require widespread perturbations that allow several populations to synchronously break out of the low-density endemic state.
-This perturbation is usually realized as drought conditions.
-Tree growth and climate patterns lead to a right-skewed distribution of waiting times between outbreaks, where the minimum time is determined by tree growth, and the shape of the long right tail is determined by drought probability.
+First, stand-dependent dispersal mortality results in a large number of medium-sized trees surviving the outbreak, so the observed periodicity of 35 years partially reflects the time it takes for medium-sized trees to become large trees, e.g., it takes approximately 25 years for an 8-inch tree to become a 12-inch tree.
+The 2000s outbreak in British Columbia killed more medium-sized trees than usual, which suggests a longer-than-usual wait time for the next outbreak.
+Second, widespread outbreaks require widespread perturbations (usually drought), which are functionally stochastic.
+Thus, tree growth and climate patterns imply a right-skewed distribution of waiting times between outbreaks, where the minimum time is determined by tree growth, and the shape of the right tail is determined by drought probability.

-The life-history processes of size-dependent fecundity and size-dependent attack preference do not explain the qualitative behavior of MPB dynamics, but they do explain about 25\% of the magnitude of outbreaks (i.e., the peak number of beetles).
-Size-dependent attack preference focuses the beetles on the large trees.
-Under size-dependent fecundity, the large trees are the most productive (from the beetles' perspective), so more beetles are produced before most of the susceptible trees are eaten up, triggering stand-dependent dispersal and the subsequent “bust” phase of the outbreak.